kmarkus/rFSM/doc/README.txt

      =rfsm.send\_events(fsm, ...)=   send one or more events to internal rfsm event queue

-   The =step= will attempt to step the given initialized fsm for n times.
-A step can either be a transition or a single execution of the doo program.
-Step will return either when the state machine is idle or the number of steps has been reached.
+   The function =step= will attempt to step the given initialized fsm for n times.
+A step can either be a transition or a single execution of the =doo= program. =step= will return either when the state machine is idle or the number of steps has been reached.
 The Boolean return value is whether the fsm is idle or not.

-   Invoking =run= will call step as long as the fsm is not idle.
+   Invoking =run= will call =step= as long as the fsm is not idle.
 Not idle
    means: there are events in the queue or there is an active =doo= function which is not idle.